ccaglak/namespace.nvim/readme.md

 ## Namespace.nvim

-Neovim Php Namespace Resolver - test on mac
+Neovim Php Namespace Resolver - tested on mac

 [![asciicast](https://asciinema.org/a/kqXkcSyzRJqU4or9lhLVoaxXq.svg)](https://asciinema.org/a/kqXkcSyzRJqU4or9lhLVoaxXq)